adxsrc/lict/README.md

 python object should be relatively small.

-The hierarchical examples above demonstrate that licts are lists of three things: data objects, KMPs, and another licts.
+The hierarchical examples above demonstrate that licts are lists of three things: data objects, MKDPs, and another licts.
 This leads to two natural ways to implement licts:

 1. We may simply define a `Lict` as a list of two-tuple, and introduce